What is that elusive, zing? That exciting zap of palpable emotional electricity you feel with certain people?

 Think of the friends you love who have been with you for years.
-Do you love them for what fills their hearts, for the beliefs they carry in their souls, rather than their physical attributes?
-Conversely, haven’t you, admit it, written some people off shortly after meeting them once you realized they don’t have enough joie de vivre?
-You learn there isn’t enough light behind their eyes—even though their outsides are quite gorgeous—to substantiate a long-term friendship.
+Do you love them for what fills their hearts, the beliefs carried in their souls, rather than their physical attributes?
+Conversely, haven’t you written people off shortly after meeting them once you realized they don’t have enough joie de vivre?
+There isn’t enough light behind their eyes—even though their outsides are gorgeous—to substantiate a long-term friendship.

-The Hollywood world constantly repeats the theme that in romance there is supposed to be an instantaneous, romantic jolt when you meet that would-be life-long partner.
+Hollywood repeats the theme that there is supposed to be an instantaneous, romantic jolt when you meet that would-be life-partner.
 How often have you relied on what you felt at that moment to build a relationship and discovered later that you were wrong because all you shared was that initial pizzazz?
-How many of us miss the opportunity to get to know a person well enough to allow passion—intellectual or physical—to grow between us because we think we need that bolt of lightning to strike?
+How many of us miss the opportunity to allow passion—intellectual or physical—because that bolt of lightning didn’t strike?